NYC DOT Library

 Bicyclists Use of Leading Pedestrian Intervals: Pilot Program Results

-Leading Pedestrian Intervals (LPIs) are a signal timing technique which provide people on foot a head start of at least seven seconds to cross the street at signalized intersections before drivers may proceed into the intersection or make turns through crosswalks.
+Leading Pedestrian Intervals (LPIs) are a signal timing technique that provide people on foot a head start of at least seven seconds to cross the street at signalized intersections before drivers may proceed into the intersection or make turns through crosswalks.
 This treatment, an integral component of Vision Zero street engineering, has been proven to reduce serious injury and fatal pedestrian crashes.
-This pilot initiative from NYC DOT evaluates potential impacts of allowing bicyclists to also benefit from the conflict-free head start by installing temporary signage at 50 intersections that already have LPIs.
-Download the Bicyclists Use of Leading Pedestrian Intervals: Pilot Program Results (pdf)
+This pilot initiative from NYC DOT evaluated potential impacts of allowing bicyclists to also benefit from the conflict-free head start by installing temporary signage at 50 intersections that already have LPIs.
+Download the Bicyclists Use of Leading Pedestrian Intervals: Pilot Program Results (pdf) (2018)

 Brooklyn Bridge Promenade Study